 And, while she struggled through this journey both physically and emotionally, it helped Maripaz solidify one important decision about her future: that after high school, she wanted to work in the medical field.

-She started that journey just three months after graduating high school by enrolling in the clinical medical assistant program at U.S. Colleges in Montclair.
+She started that journey just three months after graduating high school by enrolling in the Medical Assistant Program at U.S. Colleges in Montcair, CA (Healthcare Training Campus).
 She graduated just a few months later, during the spring of 2020.

 “I had already wanted to go into the medical field.
 I always said I wanted to be an OB-GYN,” Maripaz said.
 “Seeing the nurses that helped me — the work they did and the care and detail they put into it — really helped me to know this is the direction I would go.”

 Maripaz said her experience with all the surgeries, recoveries, complications, and hospital stays made her stronger and more determined than ever to succeed in the future.

 “I was 18 and I was already going through something like this?” she said.
 “It really made me want to do something with my life.
 I felt like I was a burden to my mother, and I wanted to be there to support her.”

 Her mom has long had blood pressure and migraine issues, which led to some guilt as Maripaz was forced to lean on her and the rest of the family while trudging through her own medical ordeal.

 So, even while she was still dealing with treatments, surgeries, infections and recoveries, Maripaz was determined to keep her education on track.
 She looked into the medical assistant program at U.S. Colleges, referred there by a high school friend who graduated from the school.